rico042002/100-days-of-code/log.md

 **Today's Progress**: Completed FrontEnd Masters Bootcamp "Introduction to HTML" section

-**Thoughts**: Sticking to HTML, going to rotate between a video course, a book, and hands on exercises every day.
+**Thoughts**: Sticking to HTML, going to rotate between a video course, a book, and hands-on exercises every day.
 I still need to finish a Metrix Learning course for the workforce.
 Starting InternetingIsHard book tomorrow.
-Instead of timing myself this round Im going to finish sections of whatever im working on, no matter how long they may take.
+Instead of timing myself, this round I'm going to finish sections of whatever I'm working on, no matter how long they may take.

 **Link to work**: [Introduction to HTML](https://frontendmasters.com/bootcamp/introduction-html/)

 ### Day 3: July 3, 2021

-**Today's Progress**: Read Chapter 1&2 of Interneting Is Hard
+**Today's Progress**: Read Chapters 1&2 of Interneting Is Hard

 **Thoughts**: Continuing my refresh on HTML, will be done with it and starting CSS sections of the book, course, and FCC by day 5.